MBilalQureshi/javascript-rev/README.md

 true	false
 false	true
 ```
-logical operators have a precedence just like the arithmetic operators. ! has the highest precedence, followed by && and then ||.
-If you need to override the precedence, you can wrap whatever you want to execute first in parentheses in order to give it priority
+logical operators have precedence just like the arithmetic operators. ! has the highest precedence, followed by && and then ||.
+If you need to override the precedence, you can wrap whatever you want to execute first in parentheses to give it priority
 ```
 let a = true;
 let b = true;